RhobanProject/Dynaban/README.md

      - D Gain : mapped.
      - I Gain : mapped.
      - P Gain : mapped.
+     - Torque enable : mapped. (default value is 0, you'll need to change the value at start up)
      - Goal Position : mapped.
      - Moving Speed : mapped.
-Currently, setting a speed will put the motor in wheel mode.
+Currently, setting a speed will put the motor in wheel mode (if the "mode" value is set to 5, more on the "mode" value below).
-     - Torque Limit : NOT mapped.
+     - Torque Limit : not mapped.
      - Present Position : mapped.
-     - Present Speed : Needs to be enhanced though, currently has a 128 ms delay.
+     - Present Speed : mapped.
-     - Present Load : NOT mapped.
+     - Present Load : not mapped.
      - Present Voltage : mapped.
      - Present Temperature : mapped.
-Still needs to be tested.
-     - Registered : NOT mapped.
+     - Registered : not mapped.
      - Moving : mapped.
-     - Lock : NOT mapped.
+     - Lock : not mapped.
-     - Punch : NOT mapped.
+     - Punch : not mapped.
      - Current : mapped but very hard to exploit because it is very noisy and the noise is not the same if the motor is going CW or CCW.This is the biggest issue we encountered, more on that problem in the notes.